 Learn more about air-conditioning requirements in the Property Standards Bylaw.

-• If heating is provided at the property owner’s expense, a minimum temperature of 21°C must be maintained between September 15 and June 1.
+• If heating is provided at the property owner’s expense, a minimum temperature of 21°C must be maintained between October 1 and May 15.

 Apartment Building Bylaw

-• Building owners and operators registered with the City’s RentSafeTO: Apartment Building Standards program are required to post information about an air-conditioned space in the building (if accessible to all tenants) and the details of the nearest location of a publicly accessible air-conditioned place on their tenant notification board.
+• Building owners and operators registered with the City’s RentSafeTO: Apartment Building Standards program are required to post information about an air-conditioned space in the building (if accessible to all tenants) and the details of the nearest location of a publicly accessible air-conditioned location on their tenant notification board.

 Learn more about RentSafeTO building owner requirements.